Mastering JavaScript Operators: A Complete Guide with Examples

 void#

-This operator evaluates an expression and returns undefined.
+The void operator evaluates an expression and returns undefined.

 The primary function of void is to ensure that the result of an expression is undefined.
 This is useful when you want to execute code but explicitly discard any return value.